dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 wake of the Singularity.
 It's a paradigm shift unlike any other that blurs even the most constant ideals of the human condition: identity, time, knowledge itself, and our collective identity in the face of transhumanism.
-It is this cultural precipice that necessitates a new belief system.
+It is this precarious cultural precipice that necessitates a new belief system.

 Who can be trusted with this most monumental task of social engineering?
 Does every sufficiently advanced civilization discover what is essentially the same solution to the singularity?

+The gusts at this stormy pinnacle of human civilization will render humanity in need of a belief system to grapple onto for hope.
+Our fate is uncertain like the solution to Fermi's paradox.
+I believe that there are multiple answers to the paradox, but that the positive solution to the paradox involves "dark" technology.
+That is, every civilization that successfully ascends does so with only a brief, centuries-long flash of electromagnetic radiation.
+Still, the dangers of technological ascent are real.

 ![Frozen Flame](/img/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos/frozen-flame.png)